wkumari/draft-harkins-owe/README.md

    coordinates, excluding the point at infinity.
 For FFC, elements are checked that they are between one (1) and one (1) less than the prime, p, exclusive (i.e. 1 < element < p-1).
-Invalid received

-Harkins & Kumari         Expires April 27, 2017                 [Page 7]

-Internet-Draft      Opportunistic Wireless Encryption       October 2016

-   Diffie-Hellman keys MUST result in unsuccessful association and a failure of OWE. [ TODO: Add text on what to do next. ]
+Invalid received Diffie-Hellman keys MUST result in unsuccessful association, a failure of OWE, and resetting of the 802.11 state machine.
+Due to the unsecured nature of 802.11 association a client SHOULD retry OWE a number of times (which this memo does not specify).
+This failure SHOULD be logged and if the client abandons association due to the (repeated) receipt of invalid elements, notification of this fact SHOULD be provided to the user.

 4.4.
 OWE Post-Association